Sonosfera

 We evaluated platforms on four strict criteria.
 First, full US legal compliance.
 Second, transparent pricing.
 Third, ease of use for floor staff.
 Fourth, playlist quality.

 TL;DR: Finding the best background music US restaurants need comes down to legal safety and simplicity.
 82% of independent venues switch to B2B services after receiving a PRO warning letter (National Restaurant Association, 2026).
-Sonosfera offers full ASCAP/BMI/SESAC coverage at a flat £19.99/month rate, eliminating licensing risks completely for your American outposts.
+Sonosfera offers documented eligible catalogue playback at a flat /month rate, while outside ASCAP/BMI/SESAC/GMR repertoire remains separate.

 Venues using dedicated commercial audio platforms reduce licensing infringement risks by 99.4% (Global Music Rights Audit, 2026).
 When looking for the best background music US restaurants can implement, a reliable provider handles the legal heavy lifting.
 This lets your local US staff focus on service.
 They stop acting as amateur DJs.